ddecarle/eeb462-2024/LAB1_characterMatrices.md

 Before aligning our sequences, you’ll also want to translate your COI sequences into amino acid sequences.

+---
+#### QUESTION 2:

-<ins>**QUESTION 3**</ins>: Why might we want to use amino acid sequences – rather than nucleotide sequences – for COI?
+Why might we want to use amino acid sequences – rather than nucleotide sequences – for COI?
 Does it make sense to use amino acid sequences for COI, but not for ENAM?
-Why or why not?
-(4 points)
+Why or why not?  *(4 points)*

+---

 1. To translate your nucleotide sequences into amino acid sequences, use the EMBOSS tool, [Transeq](https://www.ebi.ac.uk/Tools/st/emboss_transeq/).